miteshbhatt0110/BDDFrameworkMEGA/README.md

 # WestpacBDDFramework

 ## Overview
-The sample project contains Selenium automation code to test Buggy Cars Rating website.
-Selenium BDD framework with Page Object Model has been used to automate the critical scenarios listed below -
+The project contains Selenium automation code to test Buggy Cars Rating website.
+Selenium BDD framework with Page Object Model (using C#) has been used to automate the critical scenarios listed below -
 1. Login Tests - Verify Valid and Invalid credentials
 2. User Registration Tests - Verify registration of a new user and registration of a user that already exists